akothen/Hydride/backends/llvm/docs/LangRef.rst

 ``ptrval`` to type ``pty2``.
 It can be a *no-op cast* or a complex value modification, depending on the target and the address space pair.
 Pointer conversions within the same address space must be performed with the ``bitcast`` instruction.
-Note that if the address space conversion produces a dereferenceable result then both result and operand refer to the same memory location.
-The conversion must have no side effects, and must not capture the value of the pointer.
+Note that if the address space conversion is legal then both result and operand refer to the same memory location.

-If the source is :ref:`poison <poisonvalues>`, the result is :ref:`poison <poisonvalues>`.

-If the source is not :ref:`poison <poisonvalues>`, and both source and destination are :ref:`integral pointers <nointptrtype>`, and the result pointer is dereferenceable, the cast is assumed to be reversible (i.e. casting the result back to the original address space should yield the original bit pattern).

 Example:
 """"""""